 September 24 | 11:00 am – 12:45 pm

-Digital start-ups, non-profit and co-op ventures, radical new thinking at small news organizations.
-New journalism models are springing up across the country with promise, suggesting ways these can be replicated at the small-town level.
+Digital start-ups, non-profit and co-op ventures, radical new thinking at small news organizations – new journalism models with promise are springing up across the country, suggesting ways these can be replicated at the small-town level.
 Kristen Hare of the Poynter Institute and a panel of innovators present new models of news and ideas that we can all take home.

 September 24 | 2:00 pm – 3:45 pm

-It’s back – a romp through some of the best ways to increase audience and revenue from some of the game-changing news organizations in the country.
-A panel of innovators present a lively show and tell, and you’ll leave with a magazine profiling new approaches and ideas.
+It’s back!
+A romp through some of the best ways to increase audience and revenue from some of the game-changing news organizations in the country.
+We present a lively show and tell on tactics, techniques and products (including examples of outstanding COVID-19 coverage).
+You will leave with a magazine profiling new approaches and ideas.
 Looking for an ROI on attending Radically Rural?
 This is it.
-We also share stories on coverage of COVID-19.